naorpeled/Forum/README.md

 - Editing user BIOs/status
 - JSON API Endpoints (Showing JSON serialized forms of pages)

+# TODO:
+- Change the architecture of the back-end to a RESTful API instead of SSR(Server Side Rendering).
+- Use AJAX requests instead of using links when editing/removing/adding messages.
+- Redesign the layout.

 # Permissions:
 ## Member(user_rank = 0):